 Roles: Developer/Programmer and QA

-Gremlin Laboratory is an idea created by Mallory Thompson whom I met at my first game jam making Woodcutter Adventure.
+Gremlin Labs is an idea created by Mallory Thompson whom I met at my first game jam making Woodcutter Adventure.
 She asked me to come on to assist with making the game and focus on implementation while she focuses on art.

 The main premise of the game is that the gremlins themselves want to make “designer” gremlins to sell to the peoples of the world, infiltrate society, then topple it.
 It’s not set in stone yet as we haven’t gotten to implementing any of the simple story components yet, but that’s the idea.